A systems thinking vocabulary – with ambiguities

 Read our paper on complexity for more.

-· A bicycle + rider change state by accelerating, or steering to the left.
+· A bicycle + rider system - changes state by accelerating, or steering to the left.

-· A crystal changes state by growing in a liquid.
+· A crystal system - changes state by growing in a liquid.

-· A heater changes state in response to messages from thermostat.
+· A heater system - changes state in response to messages from thermostat.

-It turns out that the simplest of systems can change state in chaotic and unpredictable ways.
+It turns out that the simplest of systems can change state in a non-linear or chaotic way.

 Whatever the state change trajectory looks like, it is an inexorable result of actors behaving according to given rules.